awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 ### Launching a NAT Instance Using the Command Line<a name="launch-nat-instance-cli"></a>

 To launch a NAT instance into your subnet, use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon VPC](VPC_Introduction.md#VPCInterfaces)\.
+For more information, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 + [run\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + [New\-EC2Instance](http://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)